 For the actual setup, you would for example have to structure your subaccounts and create them, perform an initial technical configuration (such as of resources and quotas), configure connectivity, and manage services inside SAP Cloud Platform.
-This is described in the Get Started guide in SAP Help Portal.
+This is described in the SAP Cloud Platform Planning and Lifecycle-Management guide and the Get Started guide in SAP Help Portal.

 Figure 3: SAP Cloud Platform account structure